 To make the healthy corn pudding batter also gluten-free, I use a combination of organic cornmeal and cornstarch.
 If you don’t like cornstarch, arrowroot or tapioca starch would also work.
 In my new cookbook CARBIVORE, I have another version of this dairy-free corn pudding and omit the starch entirely.
 It won’t be quite as thick, but still works!

 - Curried Cauliflower Casserole

 - Turkish Eggplant Dinner Casserole

 - Baked Shrimp and Rice Casserole

 If you’re looking for a lighter dairy-free corn pudding recipe for your holiday table, this easy casserole will knock your stocking off.

 Healthy Sweet Corn Pudding with Scallions

-Lightly grease an 8 x 8 casserole or baking dish and pour in the corn mixture.
-Bake in the oven until the pudding is set, about 30 minutes.
+- Lightly grease an 8 x 8 casserole or baking dish and pour in the corn mixture.
+Bake in the oven until the pudding is set, 25 to 30 minutes.
 If you want the top to be browned, transfer the dish to the broiler for 1 minute.